-Step 4: After I sprinkled the dye, I let it sit for about 24 hours.
-This is why the cooling rack part is necessary—if you just let the dye melt through the ice and the napkins sit in a dye bath, they won’t have any pattern.
+After I sprinkled the dye, I let it sit for about 24 hours.
+This is why the cooling rack part is necessary—if you just let the dye melt through the ice and the napkins sit in a dye bath, there won’t be any pattern.
 Mine would have just turned solid black on the parts that touched the dye bath.

 Here’s how mine looked the next morning.
-I was disappointed to see how blue they looked, but since the dye bath under the cooling rack looked black, I had high hopes for how the napkins would look rinsed out.
+The blue color disappointed me, but since the dye bath was black, I had high hopes for how the napkins would look rinsed out.

 But after a while, the water started looking clear, so I threw a bit of detergent in and washed them for the last rinse.
 Then I threw them in the dryer to see how they’d look dry.

 They verdict?
 I think they look pretty cool.

 The black may not have taken as a pure black/gray, but I still think the navy looks nice.
 I knew getting a pure black would be difficult and that navy or purple was a definite possibility.
 Luckily I still like both colors 😉 You can also definitely tell a difference between the napkins I twisted tightly (they have more white space) and the napkins I twisted loosely (less white space).